 An Unparalleled Adventure

-You might want to try out a multi-day trip once you’ve mastered the art of sea kayaking, and for these you’ll want to check in with the kayaking company you’re booking through.
+You might want to try out a multi-day trip once you’ve mastered the art of sea kayaking.
+For these you’ll want to check in with the kayaking company you’re booking through.
 While the costs of kayaks will vary based on the trip and the company, rentals in the area are currently available for singles ($45), doubles ($65), and covered kayaks ($65).

-There’s no better way to see the Virginia Coast and migratory animals like the bottlenose dolphin than from the vantage point of a sea kayak!
+There’s no better way to see the Virginia Coast than from the vantage point of a sea kayak!
 When it comes to an open water excursion, you can’t miss the unparalleled adventure of a sea kayaking trip!